dedrxyz-DMD/dmd-protocol-1.8.8/DMD_Protocol_Whitepaper_v1.8.8.md

 To unlock tBTC from a given position:

-> **The user must burn 100% of all DMD minted from that specific locked position.**
+> **The user must burn the entire amount of DMD minted from that specific locked position.**

-Properties:
-- No partial redemption
+No partial redemption
-- No substitution with externally acquired DMD

 ### 7.2 Early Unlock Option